 Much of Panamá’s population is agricultural.
 Livestock represents the majority of agricultural land use–about 25% of Panamá’s total land area–while other stereotypical tropical produce such as bananas, pineapples, and coffee are grown more regionally.

-To clear forests for these pastures and plantations, however, a traditional slash and burn method is used in which an area of forest is first cut down and then burned to expose large areas of soil that can then be planted with crops or pasture grass.
-This process actually works against farmers in the long term, however: lands that have been deforested in this method will quickly become sterile as runoff pulls away important nutrients from the soil.
+To clear forests for these pastures and plantations, a traditional slash and burn method is used in which the forest is cut down then burned to expose large areas of soil used to plant crops or pasture grass.
+But this process actually works against farmers in the long term: land cleared this way quickly becomes sterile as runoff pulls away important nutrients from the soil.

 In the Darién province, deforestation rates have increased so much that in 2019 authorities established a one-year moratorium prohibiting new logging permits and controlling previously authorized permits to remain in line with sustainable practices.
 Although this measure and improvements in the management of protected areas have reduced the burden of commercial logging, illegal logging practices often continue on a smaller scale.
 Many people have been caught in the act: as Dr. Heckadon-Moreno, the Director of Communications and Public Programs at the Galeta Point Marine Laboratory, said, “With the chain saw these guys can do anything.
 They look at a mahogany tree and they cut it on the weekend, saw it in slabs, get it on someone’s pickup.
 It’s a problem.”

 Deforestation is a major contributor to climate change, accounting for up to 25% of global greenhouse gas emissions.
 These gasses, such as carbon dioxide (CO2), have already warmed the earth by an average of 1°C over the past few hundred years.
 Although this may not seem severe, the earth’s environment is delicately balanced–scientists predict that 5% of all species on the planet would be at risk of extinction with only 2°C of warming.